Anatomy & Biology

 The lobsters nervous system is very primitive.
 In fact it is most similar to the nervous system of an insect.
 Neither insects nor lobsters have brains.
 Further, lobsters and other invertebrates have only approximately 100,000 neurons while humans have over 100 billion.

 A lobster’s blood is usually greyish/clear in color.
 It is circulated by a heart located just behind the stomach, through a few large blood vessels.
 It picks up oxygen from the water through the gills, found in the lobsters’ thorax section.

-Here are the basic parts of a lobster:
+Here are the basic parts of a lobster and their function:

 - Abdomen — the section commonly referred to as the “tail”.

 - Antennae — tactile organs, having a sense of touch.

 - Antennules — chemosensors, having a sense of smell – with a function similar to a human nose.

 - Carapace — the outer shell of the cephalothrax